YPYDKZVAGGDCBWPJ2J6ZQALY/wan-ip-checker/README.md

 This is a small daemon program that checks if the WAN address has changed.
 It is used with another program that updates DNS records on a remote server.
+Its purpose is to reduce the load on the remote server.

 It does the following: